BilgiPasa/sorting-algorithms/README.md

 These are sorting algorithms in different programming languages.

-You can analyze the code but please don't use this repository for cheating.

 This repository is focused on integer (32 bit) sorting algorithms to keep it simple.

-I didn't copy-pasted any code from AI or websites.
-I wrote them myself.
-(But of course I get insprations from websites and videos.
-Also, I don't like using AI.)

 Implemented sorting algorithms (from fastest to slowest*): Quick Sort, Merge Sort, Selection Sort, Insertsion Sort, Bubble Sort, Bogo Sort.